Immigrants Samuel and Elizabeth Packard

 On August 10, 1888, a large family gathering of Packard descendants met in Brockton, Massachusetts to commemorate the 250th anniversary of Samuel Packard’s (my eight times great-grandfather) arrival in Boston Harbor.

-Samuel Packard, his wife, Elizabeth (maiden name unknown), and their eldest child, Mary, immigrated to Massachusetts in 1638.
+Samuel Packard, his wife, Elizabeth (maiden name unknown), and their eldest child, (perhaps named Mary), immigrated to Massachusetts in 1638.
 They sailed on the Diligent from Ipswich, England, arriving in Boston after a two-month journey across the ocean.
 Samuel was 25 at the time.

 The Packards resided in Hingham and Weymouth, before settling in Bridgewater, Massachusetts in 1664.
 They raised fourteen children, including Zaccheus (my seven times great-grandfather).
 Zaccheus was born in Hingham in 1650.